axone-protocol/contracts/docs/axone-objectarium.md

 ### ExecuteMsg::UnpinObject

-UnpinObject unpins the object in the bucket for the considered sender.
-If the object is not pinned for the sender, this is a no-op.
-The object can be removed from the storage if it is not pinned anymore.
+UnpinObject unpins the object in the bucket for the sender.
+If the object is not pinned for the sender, this operation is a no-op.
+The object can be removed from storage if it is no longer pinned by anyone.

 | parameter         | description                |
 | ----------------- | -------------------------- |